den-materials/terminal-basics-navigating-the-filesystem/readme.md

 /var/data/database.db

 ```
-Notice, all these paths started from `/` directory which is a root directory for every Linux/Unix machines.
+Notice, all these paths started from `/` directory which is a root directory for every Unix machine.

-Some examples of absolute path:

 *What is a relative path?*
 A relative path is a reference to a file or folder **relative** to the current position, or the present working directory(pwd).
 If we are in the folder `/a/b/` and we want to open the file that has the absolute path `/a/b/c/file.txt`, we can just type: